KarimBen96/junction-2023/README.md

-An application to maange Pain and create Safer Solutions!
+An application to Manage Pain and create Safer Solutions!